ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 With this modification, now the agent can provide a better estimation $ \hat p', \hat v' $ to evaluate tree nodes during MCTS, without even having access to the actual principal variation $ s_{\text{seq}} $.

 ## Experiments
 Due to the very limited resources available and time limit for Master thesis, I was able to conduct only a few experiments, each of which has to be stopped at early stage.
+All experiments are conducted in $ 8\times 8 $ Othello.

 ###### General Statistics